 Birth Injury Lawyer Medford, OR

-It can be a nightmare to discover that your baby is not perfectly healthy.
+A birth injury lawyer in Medford, OR at Andersen Morse & Linthorst law firm can understand the nightmare at discovering your baby is not perfectly healthy.
 A baby can become injured during the pregnancy, labor, or post-delivery stages.
 A doctor or other medical personnel who does not know exactly what they are doing, may commit a tragic error or oversight.
 In some cases, the staff may be sufficiently trained and experienced, but then struggle in a moment of flawed judgement in regards to the health of mom and baby.

 How can you tell if a baby has a birth injury?

 New mothers who have never given birth before, may not know which symptoms indicate that a baby has been injured.
 Legal action can be taken against a doctor or medical staff member who caused the injury to happen, either due to an error or negligence.
-Please consider consulting a Medford, OR birth injury lawyer if you witness any troubling symptoms.
+Please consider consulting with a member of our legal team if you witness any troubling symptoms.
 A baby that was injured may exhibit the following symptoms after being born:

 - Heavy drooling

 - Favoring only one side of the body

 - Sensitivity to lights

 Are these symptoms going to show up right away?